 Suggester is an iOS tool that helps you create chord progressions and even songs.
-It basically lets you find chords that work really well together in a highly interactive and intuitive way.
+It lets you find chords that work really well together in a highly interactive and intuitive way.
 Suggestor is capable of helping you build complex musical phrases.

-When you use the app, you can perform easy editing, like changing the tempo, scales, and pick a set from an included catalog.
+When you use the app, you can perform easy editing, like changing the tempo, scales, and picking a set from an included catalog.
 Enter your chords, select a scale, and the app recommends scales that work well with your input.
 If there are chords that you want to use and are not present in the Suggestor catalog, they can be added manually.

 Go to website: RhymeZone